esraa-m-amer/esraa-m-amer/README.md

 ### Hi there 👋 I'm Esraa Amer

-Experienced ISTQB® ✅ Certified Software Quality Control Engineer, with +2 years of professional experience.
+Experienced ISTQB® ✅ Certified Software Quality Control Engineer, with +4 years of professional experience.
 With demonstrated history of working in 🏭 multiple industries.
 Seeking to have software-testing challenges where I can learn new technologies and methodologies to enhance my technical and interpersonal skills.

-Skilled in 🐞 Bug Tracking, 🧪 API Testing, Databases, 📝 Test Planning, Regression Testing, and Black Box Testing.
+Skilled in 🐞 Bug Tracking, 🧪 API Testing, Databases, Mobile Applicaton Testing, UI Testing, 📝 Test Planning, Regression Testing, and Black Box Testing.

 #### 🔭 I’m currently working on